-The Gulf Coast tick lives in coastal areas along the Atlantic Ocean and Gulf of Mexico, with a range expanding northward, through coastal Virginia.
+The Gulf Coast tick lives in coastal areas along the Atlantic Ocean and Gulf of Mexico, with a range expanding to the north.
 Gulf Coast ticks are able to transmit pathogens to humans and pets, in addition to being a pest for ruminants.

 Gulf Coast Tick Map / Habitat

 The Gulf Coast tick is common in the Southeast USA, but can also be found in Virginia, Maryland, and Delaware and may be expanding its range northward.
 In fact, established populations of tick were recently documented as far north as Connecticut.

 Visit the CDC website for the most up to date map.